WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/alipay.md

     - **"result"** - "SUCCESS" means operation is successful
 - **"id"** - Sale-Purchase identifier assigned by Wirecard ePOS system
 - **"externalCashierId"** - relevant for [Advanced Integration](advanced_overview.md); otherwise null
-- **"payments"** - specific information for every payment method
+- **"payments"** - includes payment-specific information
     - **"paymentMethod"** - echoed from request
     - **"transactionType"** - echoed from request
-    - **"id"** - identifier of purchase transaction assigned by Wirecard ePOS system
+    - **"id"** - identifier of transaction assigned by Wirecard ePOS system
-    - **"timeStamp"** - date-time when transaction was processed by payment gateway
+    - **"timeStamp"** - date-time when transaction was processed
     - **"statuses"**
         - **"result"** - "SUCCESS" means transaction is successful
         - **"code"** - code "1000" means transaction is successful
         - **"message"** - message provided by payment gateway
     - **"alipayPayTime"** - date-time in Alipay system
-    - **"alipayTransId"** - transaction identifier in Alipay System
+    - **"alipayTransId"** - identifier of transaction assigned by Alipay System
-    - **"alipayBuyerLoginId"** - end-consumer (buyer) identifier in Alipay system
+    - **"alipayBuyerLoginId"** - identifier of end-consumer (buyer) in Alipay system
-    - **"exchangeRate"** - exchange rate between Sale currency and CNY
+    - **"exchangeRate"** - exchange rate between processing currency and CNY (Chinese Yuan)
     - **"transAmountCny"** - amount in CNY (Chinese Yuan)
     - **"merchantName"** - merchant name in Alipay system
     - **"terminalId"** - terminal identifier
-    - **"gatewayReference"** - transaction identifier in Wirecard payment gateway
+    - **"gatewayReference"** - identifier of transaction assigned by Wirecard payment gateway
 - **"externalId"** - echoed from request
-- **"merchantReceiptId"** - unique identifier per merchant; it is incremented with every Sale-Purchase and Sale-Return; advised to be printed on receipt as a barcode
+- **"merchantReceiptId"** - unique identifier for merchant; it is incremented with Sale-Purchase and Sale-Return; it is advised to be printed on receipt as a barcode
 - **"multitender"** - echoed from request

 !!!
 Important

-    After successful PURCHASE operation, [GET a Sale call](#get-a-sale-call) is advised, as it provides complete Sale information.
+    After successful response, making [`GET /v1/sales/{id}`](#get-a-sale-call) call is advised, as it provides all information.

-## Reverse & Cancel Operation
+## Reverse Operation

-_REVERSE_ operation is typically used in case _Sale-Purchase_ was created accidentally. _REVERSE_ operation serves for reversing particular _purchase_ transaction.
+_REVERSE_ operation is typically used in case purchase transaction was created accidentally and hence needs to be reversed.

-_REVERSE_ operation moves _Sale-Purchase_ to UNCONFIRMED (OPEN) state, which is interim state.
-After successful reversal, it is advised to send _CANCEL_ operation, which moves _Sale-Purchase_ to CANCELED state.
-CANCELED state is final state.

-In order to reverse Alipay purchase transaction, call Wirecard ePOS with _Sale-REVERSE_ request defined below:
+In order to reverse Alipay purchase transaction, make a [`POST /v1/sales`](https://switch.wirecard.com/mswitch-server/v1/sales) call:

-### Reverse Request
+### Request

     {
         "operation": "REVERSE",